DixonVim/OvarianCancer/README.md

  The proposed method assesses self-similarity of protein mass spectra in the wavelt-domain and define descriminatory descriptors to identify diagnostic features in protein mass spectra.
 The following concepts/methods are used in this method.

 1. **Wavelet Transform:** a standard signal processing tool decomposes protein mass spectra into a hierarchy of resolutions convenient for assessing self-similarity.
-2. **Self-Similarity:** a phenomenon characterizes the stochastic similarity in protein mass spectra when viewed at different resolution scales.
+2. **Assessing Self-Similarity:** self-similarity is a phenomenon that characterizes the stochastic similarity in protein mass spectra when viewed at different resolution scales.
+The following two methods are used to assess self-similarity:

-3. **Standard Wavelet Spectra:** consists of wavelet log-energies (logarithm of average of squared wavelet coefficients) as a function of resolution level.
+     i). **Standard Varaince Based Wavelet Spectra:** consists of wavelet log-energies (logarithm of average of squared wavelet coefficients) as a function of resolution level.
 The regular decay (slope) in wavelet energies with a increase of resolution indicates self-similarity.

-5. **Distance Variance:**  the standard wavelet spectra is sensitive to outliers and noise typically present in protein mass spectra.
+     ii). **Distance Variance Based Wavelet Spectra:**  the standard variance wavelet spectra is sensitive to outliers and noise typically present in protein mass spectra.
 The distance variance-based method is proposed to assess self-similarity more precisely.

-By using a rolling window-based approach, we compute wavelet spectra of protein mass spectra and estimate their slopes.
+3. **Rolling Window-based Approach:** each protein mass spectrum is devided into a set of data widnows of size 1024.
+Wavelet spectrum for each data window is computed to estimate the slope.
 As a result, a collection of slopes is generated, which serve as discriminatory descriptors.

-Using the standard variance and distance variance of the detail wavelet coefficients, we can estimate the slope by computing the wavelet spectrum.
-Fisher's criterion is then applied to select the most significant spectral descriptors.
+5. Fisher's criterion is used to select the most significant discriminatory descriptors.

-### Direct Method
+### Direct (Existing) Method
 The Fisher's criteria is applied on the original protein mass spectra to select features with large differences in mean intensity values  between cases and controls at each mass-to-chage ratio values.

 ## Matlab Implementation